indeedeng/iwf/gen/iwfidl/docs/WorkflowStateOptions.md

 HasSearchAttributesLoadingPolicy returns a boolean if a field has been set.

-### GetQueryAttributesLoadingPolicy
+### GetDataObjectsLoadingPolicy

-`func (o *WorkflowStateOptions) GetQueryAttributesLoadingPolicy() AttributesLoadingPolicy`
+`func (o *WorkflowStateOptions) GetDataObjectsLoadingPolicy() PersistenceLoadingPolicy`

-GetQueryAttributesLoadingPolicy returns the QueryAttributesLoadingPolicy field if non-nil, zero value otherwise.
+GetDataObjectsLoadingPolicy returns the DataObjectsLoadingPolicy field if non-nil, zero value otherwise.

-### GetQueryAttributesLoadingPolicyOk
+### GetDataObjectsLoadingPolicyOk

-`func (o *WorkflowStateOptions) GetQueryAttributesLoadingPolicyOk() (*AttributesLoadingPolicy, bool)`
+`func (o *WorkflowStateOptions) GetDataObjectsLoadingPolicyOk() (*PersistenceLoadingPolicy, bool)`

-GetQueryAttributesLoadingPolicyOk returns a tuple with the QueryAttributesLoadingPolicy field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.
+GetDataObjectsLoadingPolicyOk returns a tuple with the DataObjectsLoadingPolicy field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

-### SetQueryAttributesLoadingPolicy
+### SetDataObjectsLoadingPolicy

-`func (o *WorkflowStateOptions) SetQueryAttributesLoadingPolicy(v AttributesLoadingPolicy)`
+`func (o *WorkflowStateOptions) SetDataObjectsLoadingPolicy(v PersistenceLoadingPolicy)`

-SetQueryAttributesLoadingPolicy sets QueryAttributesLoadingPolicy field to given value.
+SetDataObjectsLoadingPolicy sets DataObjectsLoadingPolicy field to given value.

-### HasQueryAttributesLoadingPolicy
+### HasDataObjectsLoadingPolicy

-`func (o *WorkflowStateOptions) HasQueryAttributesLoadingPolicy() bool`
+`func (o *WorkflowStateOptions) HasDataObjectsLoadingPolicy() bool`

-HasQueryAttributesLoadingPolicy returns a boolean if a field has been set.
+HasDataObjectsLoadingPolicy returns a boolean if a field has been set.

 ### GetCommandCarryOverPolicy